simonelnahas/simonelnahas.com/posts/why-clojure.md

 #### Niche benefits

-On the other hand the developers already within this niche are very passionate about the language.
+On the other hand, the developers already within this niche are very passionate about the language.
 There are a lot of people using it for hobby projects, which hope to one day spend their whole day developing in Clojure.
-It might even be easier to hire within the community since developer aren't as picky with other job factors as long as they can use a language they like.
-Many companies struggle with hiring developers, since their only lever is cash compensation.
+It might even be easier to hire within the community since developers aren't as picky with other job factors as long as they can use a language they like.
+Many companies struggle with hiring developers since their only lever is cash compensation.
 Using a niche technology and leveraging its community might be a viable strategy for overcoming this struggle.